kubicorn/kubicorn/README.md

 `kubicorn` is a project that helps a user manage cloud infrastructure for Kubernetes.
 With `kubicorn` a user can create new clusters, modify and scale them, and take a snapshot of their cluster at any time.

-If you're new to `kubicorn`, check out this end-to-end [walkthrough](docs/walkthrough.md) or watch the [walkthrough video](https://www.useloom.com/share/a0afd5034e654b0b8d6785a5fa8ec754).

 ## Why I built this tool